RetypeOS/axes/ARG_PARSER.md

 The `axes` scripting engine allows you to do much more than execute static commands.
 It allows you to define **scripts that act as command-line functions**, accepting arguments in a structured, declarative, and validated manner.

-This guide explains in depth how the new and robust `axes` parsing system works and how to use the `<axes::params::...>` token family to create flexible and powerful workflows.
+This guide explains in depth how the new and robust `axes` parsing system works and how to use the `<params::...>` token family to create flexible and powerful workflows.

 ## The Paradigm: Pre-Definition and Validation